-But with drop light fixtures, such as a chandelier, the heavier fixture is supported by a threaded nipple, one end of which is threaded into a female threaded opening on the ceiling box mounting strap, with the other end of the nipple threaded into a similar fitting on the base of the light fixture.
-The problem, though is that the threaded mounts are often of different sizes—3/8" threads in the ceiling box mounting strap, and a different size, such as 5/16", in the mounting nipple for the chandelier.
-A hickey is a small piece of hardware with two female thread openings that allows you to make this transition using two short threaded nipples of different sizes.
-The top side of the hickey is threaded onto a short nipple connected to the ceiling box, while the chandelier's nipple is threaded onto the lower threaded opening on the hickey.
+But with a drop, or suspended, light fixtures, such as a chandelier, the heavy fixture is supported by a threaded nipple—a small length of metal tubing with threads on both ends.
+One end threads into a female-threaded opening on the ceiling box mounting strap, while the other end threads into a similar fitting on the base of the light fixture.

+However, often the threaded openings have different sizes—for example, a 3/8-inch opening in the ceiling box mounting strap and a 5/16-inch mounting nipple for the chandelier.
+A hickey lets you make this transition with two different sizes of openings: The top side of the hickey is threaded onto the 3/8-inch nipple connected to the ceiling box, while the chandelier's 5/16-inch nipple is threaded onto the lower threaded opening on the hickey.

 Specialty lighting stores stock mounting kits and individual parts of all types, including hickeys with various thread sizes.

 This is your best bet for finding just what you need.
 To make sure you get the right part, bring the mounting strap from the electrical box (bring the box, too, if it's not installed yet) and the mounting nipple or other hardware from the light fixture.
 You can also find hickeys at home centers and hardware stores, but here you're more likely to find fixture mounting kits that include all parts for mounting a drop light fixture.

 Kits often include mounting straps with screws, a hickey fitting, and sometimes short threaded nipples as well.

 Hickey's have holes to provide a channel to route the chandelier wires for connection.
 Nipples do the same because they are hollow, like pipes.
 The light fixture's wire leads can be threaded through the nipples and hickey and connected to circuit wires with wire nuts.